Marriage and civil partnership ceremonies at a register office

 Arrival & pre-ceremony interviews

-If you'd prefer not to see each other before the ceremony, please indicate this on the options form so that your registrars are aware.
+If you'd prefer not to see each other before the ceremony, please mention this on your options form so that your registrars are aware.

 Please ensure you and your guests arrive promptly.
 Late starts risk a shortened ceremony or postponement to another day.
 Additional fees may apply if your ceremony is postponed.